AntoineHo/HapPy/README.md

 ```

 ## 3. Module estimate
-Takes .hist output file of `Hap.py depth` and outputs metrics in a text file and optionnally a graph.
+Takes the .hist output file of `Hap.py depth` and outputs metrics in a text file and optionnally as a graph.

 ### Usage:
 ```